anthonycaccese/es-theme-crt/README.md

 ##Details

-- support for system, basic, detailed and video views
+- Has support for system, basic, detailed and video views
-- displays the following metadata on detailed and video views: rating, description, # of players, release date and genre
+- Displays the following metadata on detailed and video views: rating, description, # of players, release date and genre
-- matching splashscreens included in the \_inc/images folder
+- Matching splashscreens are included in the \_inc/images folder
-- tested on 720p and 1080p resolutions
+- Tested on 720p and 1080p resolutions

 ##Acknowledgements